ihrz/ihrz/README.md

 ## Origin

-The bot was primarily developed by Kisakay and was first released in **September 2020** using **discord.js v12 and now v14.15.12 , yeah the latest version !
+The bot was primarily developed by Kisakay and was first released in **September 2020** using **discord.js v12 and now use pwss , yeah the latest version !
 Now, It has a strong architecture with separated modules, each with their own owner directory.**

 ## Is it Free ?